top of page

 BIOGRAPHY

-After graduating from Wheaton College with a degree in biochemistry, I started my career researching cancer biology at Dana Farber Cancer Institute within the Harvard Institute of Medicine as a research technician.
-I went on to receive a Master's degrees in Cell Biology from Yale Medical School.
-During grad school my passion for hands-on innovation blossomed as I volunteered a community makerspace in New Haven.
-This experience, and my lifelong love of making, prompted me to enter the makerspace world professionally leading to my current position as the makerspace coordinator at the university of New Haven.
+During grad school his passion for hands-on innovation blossomed as he volunteered at a community makerspace in New Haven.
+This experience, and his lifelong love of making, prompted him to enter the makerspace world professionally leading to his current position as the makerspace coordinator at the university of New Haven.

 bottom of page